Welcome to West Valley College Transfer Center

 - the physical and biological sciences

-- Please note: although a Communications course is not required for admission to a UC, you must complete 1 of the following Communication courses if you want to obtain an AA-T/AS-T/ADT: Comm 1, 10, 10H or 20
+- Please note: although a Communications course is not required for admission to a UC, you must complete ONE of the following Communication courses if you want to obtain an Associate Degree for Transfer: Comm 1, 10, 10H or 20

-Some UC’s also require that you complete specific major preparation courses.
-Consult assist.org and/or the university’s undergraduate admissions and departmental website for more information.
+Some UCs also require that you complete specific major preparation courses.
+Consult Assist and/or the university’s undergraduate admissions and departmental website for more information.

 Please refer to the UC tab on our website for more information about transferring to a UC campus.